e-invoice-be/e-invoice-py/README.md

-# E Invoice Python API library
+# e-invoice.be Python API library

 [![PyPI version](https://img.shields.io/pypi/v/e_invoice_api.svg)](https://pypi.org/project/e_invoice_api/)

-The E Invoice Python library provides convenient access to the E Invoice REST API from any Python 3.8+ application.
+The e-invoice.be Python library provides convenient access to the e-invoice.be REST API from any Python 3.8+ application.
 The library includes type definitions for all request params and response fields, and offers both synchronous and asynchronous clients powered by [httpx](https://github.com/encode/httpx).

-It is generated with [Stainless](https://www.stainless.com/).

 ## Documentation